Sowmya-R-Krishnan/RNA_targeted_DD_pipeline/README.md

-# A Novel in Silico Method for RNA-Targeted Drug Design Against the Hepatitis C Virus
+# A Novel <i>in silico</i> Method for RNA-Targeted Drug Design Against the Hepatitis C Virus
 Authors: Sowmya Ramaswamy Krishnan, Arijit Roy*, Limsoon Wong, M. Michael Gromiha*

 Automation scripts for implementation of a computational pipeline for RNA-targeted drug discovery.
 Breaks are present in between the automated processes wherein manual predictions, analysis or error resolution was performed.
 All examples provided are related to Hepatitis C virus, but the pipeline is generic and can be repurposed for any organism with RNA genome and a SHAPE-MaP dataset.